-My poems have been published in Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Going Down Swinging and more.
+My poems have appeared in Westerly, Australian Poetry Journal, The Pedestal Magazine, Strange Horizons, Going Down Swinging and more.

 Pitt Street Poetry published an illustrated pamphlet of my cat poems, The Duties of a Cat, in 2013.
 Judy Johnson said, "I was struck by the nuance and complexity the author managed to bring to the poems."